Pixel (973) 784-8402

 New Jersey’s Statute of Limitations on Dog Bite Lawsuits

-New Jersey’s statute of limitations on dog bite claims is the same as other personal injury claims – two years from the injury date.
+New Jersey’s statute of limitations on dog bite claims is the same as that of other personal injury claims – two years from the injury date.
 Once two years elapse, you will lose your legal claim to damages.
 If you try to file a lawsuit after two years, the courts will reject your petition.
 This strict time limit exists to preserve efficiency and fairness in the civil restitution system.

 Even though you have two years, you should not delay starting the remuneration process.
 Evidence fades over time, meaning the sooner you start, the easier it will be to prove your version of events.
-A New Brunswick personal injury attorney can guide you through the dog bit claim process and expedite proceedings.
+A New Brunswick personal injury attorney can guide you through the dog bite claim process and expedite proceedings.

-Dog Bite FAQ
+Dog Bite FAQs

 Below are some common questions from our clients about dog bite injury claims and settlements.